 The leaves are alternate, entire, arrow shaped with downward pointing lobes that surround the stem with a heart shape base.
-An brownish cylindric ocrea forms at the stem where the leaf joins but is mostly visible only on the side opposite the leaf joint.
-(Ocreas are small sheaths the wrap the stem - replacing stipules that would normally be that position - common in grasses).
+A brownish cylindric ocrea forms at the stem where the leaf joins but is mostly visible only on the side opposite the leaf joint.
+(Ocreas are small sheaths the wrap the stem - replacing stipules that would normally be that position - common in grasses and in the Buckwheat family).
 The ocrea is without prickles.
 The leaf midrib underside, like the stem, is also covered with the tiny 1 to 1.5 mm long backward pointing (retrorse) prickles.
 The leaf surface may be smooth or with dense appressed short hairs.

 The inflorescence consists of tight uninterrupted flower clusters on long stalks, either terminal or from the leaf axils.
 Cluster stalks may but normally do not have prickles.